 The purpose of the Downtown Housing improvement grant is to encourage the improvement of residential units in mixed use buildings.
-This program is intended to create a mix of housing options in the Downtown area, as well increase the number of residential units in the County of Brant.
-This program is subject to the availability of services on-site to permit the improvement or development of residentialunits, to the satisfaction of the County of Brant.
+This program is intended to create a mix of housing options in the Downtown area and increase the supply of residential units in the County of Brant.
+This program is subject to the availability of suitable services on-site to permit the improvement or development of residential units.

 Only buildings in the Community Improvement Project Area shall be eligible for this grant.
-Further, the ground floor of the building must be used for non-residential uses (commercial) in accordance with the County of Brant's Zoning By-Law.
+Further, the ground floor of the building must be used for non-residential uses (commercial in accordance with the County's Zoning By-Law).

-The authority for administering this grant program is consistent with Section 28(7) of the Planning Act, and conforms to the County of Brant's Official Plan CIP policies.
+The authority for administering this grant program is consistent with Section 28(7) of the Planning Act, and conforms to the County of Brant's Official Plan CIP policies..